 What If I Know The Dog Owner?

 Some people worry about making a claim against someone they know.
-Since most dog-on-car accident happen around familiar settings – like in neighborhoods – there’s a chance you’ll know the person who you’re claiming against.
+Since most dog-on-car accidents happen around familiar settings – like in neighborhoods – there’s a chance you’ll know the person who you’re claiming against.
 So what if you don’t want to cause bad blood between you?

 You need to make a claim anyway.
 The claim will go through their homeowner’s insurance policy, not their auto insurance, so their rates won’t go up.
 Making a claim against someone’s home insurance is not the same as making a claim against their car, motorcycle or truck insurance because it will not count against them or hurt their premiums.
 Besides, this is why we all carry insurance in the first place – to use it when there’s an accident!